Model locks in Jaguars vs. Cardinals picks, score prediction, SGP for NFL Week 12

 Model's Jaguars vs. Cardinals score prediction, picks

 The Jaguars are 5-4-1 against the spread, while the Cardinals are 5-5 ATS.
 Arizona has the 14th-best offense and 21st best defense, while Jacksonville has the 19th-best offense and14th-best defense.
-The SportsLine model projects one side of the spread has all the value.
 Jaguars vs. Cardinals score prediction: Jaguars 26, Cardinals 23

 Jaguars vs. Cardinals same game parlay